Every First Wednesday of the Month: 10am - 12pm

 Creating a tiny tree can be tranquil and fun!
 The club members have all levels of expertise, most of us started as beginners interested in the Art of Bonsai.

-The club meets the first Wednesday of the month from 10-noon at the Garden Center located at 38320 Muddy Neck Road, Frankford, DE 19945.
+The club meets the first Wednesday of the month from 10am-12pm at the Garden Center located at 38320 Muddy Neck Road, Frankford, DE 19945.
 There is no cost to join.
 You may bring a tree to work on or start with one of the small trees available at the Garden Center.
 We will meet throughout the winter and hope to see you next month for some Bonsai fun!

 Earlier this year, Tom Hargreaves (a local bonsai expert), invited Cheryl Rehig (co-owner Inland Bays Garden Center) along with staff, Darlene Boerlage and Sandy Daniels, to tour his Japanese gardens and Bonsai collection.